 Since Cynodon dactylon is very tough and grows strong roots more than 6 feet deep into the ground (2 meters), using herbicides such as glyphosate is a common way to get rid of if according to Sunset.

-Solarizing according to Arti Kirch, UC Master Gardener means that you are heating up the soil to a level where no grass can survive.
-It is done during the hottest time of the year depending on where you are located this migh be at different times.
+Solarizing, according to Arti Kirch, UC Master Gardener, means heating the soil to a level where no grass can survive.
+It is done during the hottest time of the year; depending on where you are located this might be at different times.

 To solarize Bermuda grass you are cutting it down as much as possible and adding water.
 Then you cover the grass using polyethylene.

-The plastic needs to be on top of the grass for at least 4-6 weeks and needs to cover all of the areas.
+The plastic needs to be on top of the grass for at least 4-6 weeks and cover all areas.
 It is important to cover all the grass stolons.

 Another method to get rid of Cynodon dactylon is called drying and turning.
 It involves withholding water in summer and turning or spading the top few inches of soil several times in the summer.

-A grass that is often compared with Bermuda grass is St. Augustine grass.
+A grass that is often confused with Bermuda grass is St. Augustine grass.
 The main difference between the two types of grass is that St. Augustine grass tolerates shade much better.
 Cynodon dactylon needs full sun to thrive.
-However, both kinds of grass are very tough and are suitable for warmer regions.
+However, both kinds of grass are tough and suitable for warmer regions.

 Conclusion About Bermuda Grass

-Bermuda grass is a perennial grass that is tough and perfectly suited for warmer regions.
-It withstands droughts, has a high salt tolerance, and also takes trafficking well.
+Bermuda grass is a perennial grass that is tough and ideally suited for warmer regions.
+It withstands droughts, has a high salt tolerance, and takes trafficking well.
 Unsuitable places are colder regions.
-Make sure to have designated areas for it to grow as it is growing fast and hard to get rid of once established.
+Make sure to have designated areas for it to grow as Bermuda grass is growing fast and is hard to get rid of once established.

 We are sorry that this post was not useful for you!